A class of new high-order finite-volume TENO schemes for hyperbolic conservation laws with unstructured meshes: Fundamentals of the unstructured finite-volume methods

 When the local flow scale is smooth, $\omega_{k} \approx d_k$ and the high-order reconstruction is restored asymptotically with $\mathcal{P}^{\rm{CW}}(\xi, \eta, \zeta) \approx \mathcal{P}_K(\xi, \eta, \zeta)$; when approaching discontinuities, the contribution from the large candidate stencil will vanish and the smooth small stencils will dominate the final reconstruction.
 Therefore, the overall accuracy order of the resulting CWENO scheme is determined by the reconstruction scheme on the large stencil and the corresponding performance in nonsmooth regions is governed by the reconstruction schemes on the small stencils.

 Increasing the optimal linear weight for large stencil can improve the wave-resolution property of the resulting CWENO scheme since the final scheme is biased to the high-order reconstruction.
 However, a too large value of $d_K$ may also degrade the shock-capturing capability.
-In practice, we set $d_K^{'} = 10^4$, i.e., $d_K=1-{10^{-4}}$, for the large stencil and $d_k = \frac{10^{-4}}{K}, k=0,\dots,K-1$ for the small directional stencils, empirically.
+In practice, we set $d_K^{'} = 10^4$, i.e., $d_K=1-{10^{-4}}$, for the large stencil and $d_k = \frac{10^{-4}}{K}, k=0,\dots,K-1$ for the small directional stencils, empirically. {Note that different $d_K^{'}$ values can be adopted for CWENO schemes, i.e., $10^3$, $10^7$, and $10^{15}$ \cite{tsoutsanis2021arbitrary}.
+And one single $d_K^{'}$ value may not be suitable for all the discretization orders.
+Considering the fact that all the present TENO schemes of different accuracy orders employ the same set of parameters without tuning case by case, for fair comparisons, we adopt this uniform optimal $d_K^{'}$ value for CWENO schemes as well in the present study if not mentioned otherwise.}

 It is also worth noting that, to achieve the same accuracy order, the cost and complexity of the CWENO scheme are much smaller than the WENO scheme, since all the candidate stencils of WENO feature the same reconstruction order as the targeted order of the resulting nonlinear scheme.
-Also, the compactness of the small directional candidate stencils in CWENO increases the chance that at least one candidate is smooth in the high-gradient nonsmooth region and therefore enhances the numerical robustness when compared to WENO schemes.
+Also, the compactness of the small directional candidate stencils in CWENO increases the chance that at least one candidate is smooth in the high-gradient nonsmooth region and therefore enhances the numerical robustness when compared to WENO schemes. { The CWENO/CWENOZ schemes have been extended to mixed-element unstructured meshes and multicomponent flows using unstructured meshes \cite{tsoutsanis2021arbitrary}\cite{tsoutsanis2021cweno}.}